leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 _coaxial cable_: center core of copper wire surrounded by a layer of insulation, then surrounded by a conductive braided shielding and encased in a final insulation sheath. not used as much anymore, now twisted-pair is the more popular alternative.

 - Types
-  - thinnet: or 10Base2, connected systems to backbond trunks of thicknet cabling, spans distances of 185 meters and throughput up to 10 Mbps
+  - _thinnet_: or 10Base2, connected systems to backbond trunks of thicknet cabling, spans distances of 185 meters and throughput up to 10 Mbps
-  - thicknet: or 10Base5, can span 500 meters and throughput up to 10 Mbps
+  - _thicknet_: or 10Base5, can span 500 meters and throughput up to 10 Mbps
 - Problems
   - Bending coax cable past max arc
   - deploying coax cable past max recommended length